Jerboas86/each_bug/README.md

 # Steps

 - pnpm dev
-- click on add Button
+- click the add Button (will throw the exception)